mikekim/microbit/lessons/python1/README.md

 ### Try this

-* What happens if you remove calls to "sleep" function?
+* What happens if you remove calls to `sleep` function?
 * We instructed it to sleep for 300ms (milliseconds) after displaying each image.
 Try with different values for `sleep`.
 Which ones work best in your opinion?
 * What if you use different values for all of them?
 * What if you use some very small or very large value?

 ## 3. "for" loop

 Now, imagine we have a lot of images to display.
-Instead of writing the same code over and over to display and sleep let's try to use a list and loop over it using a "for" loop.
+Instead of writing the same code over and over to display and sleep let's try to use a list and loop over it using a `for` loop.
 Here's an example of a list and a loop.

 ```py
 # ex3_for_loop.py